 Is a Cavity a Dental Emergency?

 Cavities do not usually require immediate treatment, but you should see a dentist as soon as possible.
 If the cavity is causing pain, you may need to have it filled right away.

 Is a Loose Dental Implant an Emergency?

 Yes, a loose dental implant is considered a dental emergency because it can cause damage to the surrounding teeth.
 The implant may need to be removed and replaced.

-Losing a crown is considered a dental emergency because it can expose your tooth to bacteria and decay, which can lead to an infection.
+Losing a dental crown is considered a dental emergency because it can expose your tooth to bacteria and decay, which can lead to an infection.